VIRTUAL POWER PLANT REACHES 1,100 HOMES

 - support South Australia’s transition to a renewables-based economy.

-Phase II will test the systems operating together as a virtual power plant and their ability to generate the additional energy to provide the same Program Offer to an extra 320 Housing Trust households.
+Phase II will test the systems operating together as a virtual power plant and their ability to generate the additional energy to provide the same Program Offer to an extra 320 Housing SA households.